multani7871/employee-led-SPVs/board_member_guide.md

  - Loyalty
 	 - Act in the best interest of the company and shareholders

-Encouraging employee led Special Purpose Vehicles helps board members better fulfill these core duties.
+Encouraging employee led Special Purpose Vehicles (SPVs) helps board members better fulfill these core duties.

 # Background